osamaalsahafi/osamaalsahafi/README.md

   <img src="work-computer.gif" alt="Alt Text" />
 </div>

 Welcome to my GitHub profile!
 I'm passionate about computers.
-Here, you'll find a collection of my projects and contributions in Digital Design, AI, Robotics and Computer Vision.
+Here, you'll find a collection of my projects and contributions to Digital Design, AI, Robotics and Computer Vision.
 Feel free to explore and get inspired!
 ## About Me

 - 🌍 **Location**: Jeddah, Saudi Arabia